fbpx ...

 User Focused Live Streaming Statistics

-Streaming Platforms with Most Users
+Streaming Platforms With Most Users

 Among the largest streaming platforms, Netflix stands at first with over 260 million subscribers.
 The second one is Disney+ which has 157 million subscribers as of May 2023.
 Amazon Prime Video is third with over 165 million subscribers as of 2024.